-On this day, the main hyperlink under the category "Science" reads, "Probe spies moon's volcanic plume."
-In fact, "Science" is not just a category but in fact a category collection, for there are very different articles on very different topics and from very different disciplines that I have collected over the six weeks of the data collection under this category name.
+On this day, the main hyperlink under the category 'Science' reads, 'Probe spies moon's volcanic plume.'
+In fact, 'Science' is not just a category but in fact a category collection, for there are very different articles on very different topics and from very different disciplines that I have assembled over the six weeks of the data collection under this category name.
 (It turns out that the statement making the hyperlink also will function as the title of the text; or conversely, the title also doubles as the hyperlink.)

-"Probe spies moon's volcanic plume."
+'Probe spies moon's volcanic plume.'
 This, as my further investigation below shows, also is the headline of the article itself (Figure 1).
-For a reader to become interested in following the link, it has to have something in it that promises and foreshadows a newsworthy item-after all, the link is provided on the main website of a media outlet featuring "news."
+For a reader to become interested and to follow the link, it has to have something in it that promises and foreshadows a newsworthy item-after all, the link is provided on the main website of a media outlet featuring 'news.'
 What is it that is newsworthy, and what of this newsworthy event or fact is revealed in the hyperlink (headline), the purpose of which is to invite readers to follow and read the associated article?
-Let us begin with the reading.
+Finding the news is much like seeing the unseen in an innovative painting, which "transmits to our gaze its own movement as the imprescriptible condition to be able, precisely, to follow with one's own eyes the ascent of the unseen in it to the visible" (Marion 2004: 43).
+In the case of reading, this ascent concerns the crossing of the unheard of into the known as newsworthy item.
+Let us begin with the work of reading.

-"Probe spies moon's volcanic plume."
+'Probe spies moon's volcanic plume.'
 Probe.
-The term "probe" is used literally to denote an act of examining or probing something and figuratively to denote a penetrating investigation.
-Figuratively, it is also used to refer to an entity that penetrates some domain "as if to explore or investigate; a thing used to obtain information about something or someone" (OED, 2008).
+The term 'probe' is used literally to denote an act of examining or probing something and figuratively to denote a penetrating investigation.
+Figuratively, it is also used to refer to an entity that penetrates some domain "as if to explore or investigate; a thing used to obtain information about something or someone" (OED 2009).
 It denotes covert police operations, whereby an undercover officer infiltrates an organization to find out about its activities and intentions, the agents/perpetrators of which might not otherwise be known.
-In the current situation, "probe" is in what commonly is the subject position of the sentence, though the revelation of the precise nature of the word may have to await further reading.
+In the current situation, 'probe' is in what commonly is the subject position of the sentence, though the revelation of the precise nature of the word may have to await further reading.
 That is, probe belongs to a category of agents or recipients of agency when it is acted upon.